What Is ERP

 Encourages Flexibility

 Helps clients develop more balanced and spontaneous eating habits.
+This flexibility supports long-term recovery and reduces rigidity around food choices.

 Supports Long-Term Recovery

 Reduces relapse risk by breaking the fear-compulsion cycle.
+Clients gain lasting tools to manage anxiety and maintain healthier behaviors.

 Do I Have an Eating Disorder?